-When compared to other accounting designations, the CMA exam requirements are quite clear and easy to fulfill.
+When compared to other accounting designations, the education portion of the CMA certification requirements are quite clear and easy to fulfill.

-But we’re not discussing low failing rates today.
-Instead I’m going to focus on how you can fulfill the education portion of your CMA exam requirements.
+Today, we’re discussing how you can fulfill the education portion of your CMA certification requirements.

 Are You Attending an Approved School?

-The terms for your education requirement are quite broad.
+The terms for your CMA certification requirements are quite broad.
 They state that you must obtain a Bachelor’s degree from a good standing University in your country.
 That’s pretty vague, so let’s break it down further.

 If you are a US candidate and you are studying at an accredited educational institution, then you are good to go.